TruaShamu/Java-Textbook-Projects/README.md

 # Java-Textbook-Projects
 Some small projects from my old java textbook back when I started coding.

-Sadly, I can't find the name of the textbook anymore.
+I recall the textbook was this one: https://math.hws.edu/javanotes/ - I'm not really sure, though.